About Act Up

 The Irish Examiner wrote of True West: “Thanks to Shane Nestor and his truly excellent version of True West… Nestor’s performance of Lee is stunning… this True West is essential viewing.
 Let’s hope we see Nestor do more work and revive True West around the country.
 Brilliant stuff.”

 The Irish Times wrote of Oleanna: “Shane Nestor’s John moves convincingly from authority and intellectual hubris to humiliating defeat.
 Mamet’s coruscating play is in good hands here.”

 He produced and acted in the company’s third production Jim Cartwright’s Two, upon which Gerry Colgan of The Irish Times wrote “Shane Nestor is excellent and at times brilliant in his roles.”

 Shane received an MA in Screenwriting from IADT, Dublin in 2010.
 He founded Act Up in 2012, to uncover new acting talent and to devise new plays.
-As well as offering acting classes and workshops, Act Up has staged nine productions to date, the majority of which was written in-house.
+As well as offering acting & improv workshops, Act Up has staged over twenty productions to date, the majority of which was written in-house.
 While Shane teaches and writes continually, he also produces and directs – and acts when he can.